jquast/wcwidth/docs/libwcwidth.rst

 This project is derived from the Python `wcwidth`_ project.

-The Python documentation_ closely matches this C library, except that the C API provides UTF-8 and codepoint array interfaces.
+The Python documentation_ closely matches this C library.
+The C API adds UTF-8 and codepoint array interfaces.

 The lowest-level functions are derived from POSIX.1-2001 and POSIX.1-2008 `wcwidth(3)`_ and `wcswidth(3)`_, which this library implements as `wcwidth_u32()`_ and `wcswidth_u32()`_.
 These